 Nonetheless, it doesn’t matter if you know exactly where and when somebody signs up until you can talk with your website visitors while they’re still interested.
 Remember our blog post about converting inbound leads into sales?
 Well, this time, too, an automated email warmup campaign in Woodpecker can help you contact your leads at the right moment.

 Sync Woodpecker with the software that you store the data from contact forms on, so you don’t need to copy and paste between the app.
-You can do that with an API key.
+You can do that with Woodpecker for WordPress plugin.

 Keep Woodpecker campaigns ready to send emails to leads.
 Prepare one campaign per the sign-up source and always have it at hand.
 What to write in an email?
 Well, allude to the source where the lead signed up.
 For example, if an inbound lead came from a webinar, use these tips to create a post-webinar email sequence.
 Remember — inbound leads differ from outbound ones.